Jorisslagter/docker-compose-laravel-setup/README.md

 # Laravel PHP 7.4 with PHP-FPM, Nginx, and MySQL Docker Compose

-This repository contains a Docker Compose setup for a Laravel PHP 7.4 application with PHP-FPM, Nginx, and MySQL.
+A Docker Compose setup for Laravel applications.
+This repository provides a simple and flexible way to set up and run a Laravel project using Docker containers.

 ## Requirements
 * Docker and Docker Compose
 * Git
 * Laravel 5.7

+## Features
+* Laravel PHP 7.4 application with PHP-FPM
+* MySQL 8.0 database
+* Nginx web server
+* Persistent data storage for the database
+* Automatic loading of SQL files in ./docker-compose/mysql/initdb.d/

 ## Getting started